Chicken Chat- Deviled Eggs Recipes

 Still have a ton of eggs coming in and nothing to do with them?
 Earlier this spring, our very own Jess N. and Jen K. decided to experiment with deviled eggs.
 They came up with a few deviled egg recipes that would be a hit at the next graduation party or family outing that you attend!

 Tip: For all deviled egg recipes, start by boiling the eggs to your desired doneness.
 You could even use your pressure cooker as Jess suggests!
 Let them cool while you prepare the other ingredients.
 Then peel the egg, slice in half, and remove the yolk.
 You can place the yolk in a medium-sized mixing bowl to mash or into a food processor.
-You can even use homemade mayo to really bring out the flavor of the mayo in your deviled eggs (and use up some more of your fresh eggs!)
+You can even use homemade mayonnaise to really bring out the flavor in your deviled eggs (and use up some more of your fresh eggs!)

 Serve immediately or chill until desired.